 Your screened-in porch or open deck may have structures installed to section off your outdoor space, but if you’ve set up shop in an exposed space you can surround it with tall plants and shrubs to create a wall barrier.

 Plants aren’t a bad idea even if you have walls or trees sectioning you off, as greenery adds an inviting softness to any area.
 Look for fast-growing plants that will create a natural privacy screen.
-Evergreens, like juniper, cypress and holly, are excellent choices.
-Each of those plants can grow between 5 to 10 feet in height.
-If you don’t have greenspace and still want to add some privacy shrubs, incorporate planters into the area.
+Evergreens, like juniper, cypress, and holly are excellent choices.
+Each of those plants can grow between five to 10 feet tall.
+If you don’t have green space and still want to add some privacy shrubs, incorporate planters into the area.